Skip to main content

 The 2015 house is designed to serve a family “from a full nest to an empty nest” and will be built using local recycled materials as much as possible.
 The core structure consists of three repurposed shipping containers that form a deconstructed triangular space similar to a bird’s nest.
 Although this open-floor concept is designed to work for a couple and small children in two bedrooms, it also allows the possibility of adding or subtracting recycled containers to modify the living quarters as needed.

+Computer-generated illustration of a solar-powered house.
 The Nest Home will be constructed of recycled materials, including shipping containers that form a triangular space like a bird’s nest and an exterior clad with used shipping pallets.
 (Courtesy of the Solar Decathlon 2015 Missouri University of Science and Technology team)

 The team’s dedicated approach attracted Puleo when she was a freshman in 2012.
 Over time, her bonds to the undergraduate decathletes have grown along with her duties.